 Oh and of course, snacks are necessarily karaoke bars 😉

 So, you are out of the restaurant and you are looking for a place to keep partying.
 The thing is, Kobayashi is obviously not Tokyo.
 It is a small city located in the middle of mountains.
-No fancy places to drink expensive champagne, no terrace on top of a skyscraper… because no skyscraper.
+No fancy places to drink expensive champagne, no terraces on top of skyscrapers… because no skyscrapers.

 However, we have snacks.
 Lots of them.